Alfred Bosch: Politics

 In 2010 Bosch became spokesperson for Barcelona Decideix, the organisation behind the 2011 independence referendum in Barcelona.
 Bosch was one of the founding members of the secretariat of the Assemblea Nacional Catalana (ANC) in 2011 and he has served on the board of Òmnium Cultural.

 Bosch contested the 2011 general election as an independent Republican Left of Catalonia–Catalonia Yes (ERC–CatSí) electoral alliance candidate in the Province of Barcelona and was elected to the Congress of Deputies.
 He was spokesman for the ERC group in the congress.
-In 2013, he was suspended from the Congress for addressing it in English as part of a protest against an anti-corruption bill.
+In 2013, he was suspended from Congress for addressing it in English as part of a protest against an anti-corruption bill.

 Bosch contested the 2015 local elections as a Republican Left of Catalonia-Left Movement-Barcelona Open City-Advance-Catalonia Yes-Acord Municipal (ERC-MES-BcnCO-AVANCEM-CatSí-AM) electoral alliance candidate in Barcelona and was elected.

 In November 2018 he replaced Ernest Maragall as Catalonia's Minister of Foreign Action, Institutional Relations and Transparency.
 He resigned on 9 March 2020 after his chief of staff was accused of harassment of department workers.